victor-grajski/victor-grajski.github.io/content/blog/mhci-capstone/index.md

 <p>As a proof of concept for combining a seat controller, car movement, and cooperative play, Martin was a resounding success, and it points to a number of opportunities for further iteration.
 As mentioned, younger kids in car seats often disengaged because it was hard to use their seat as the controller, and even older kids faced difficulty with it, especially forward and backward movement.
 An easy way to alleviate this would be to use the bottom of the seat solely for left-to-right motion and place a sensor in the backrest that would control the forward-backward movement because using one’s upper body to control that axis is much easier in a car than using one’s lower body.
 Placing sensors in both parts of the seat would also keep players in a safe seating position because kids had to move all over the place to play our prototype!</p>
 ‍
 <p>Another opportunity lies in customizing game boards.
 As mentioned earlier, kids loved being able to express themselves and share their creations, and this is exactly what Lego leverages with its Lego Life social media platform.
 In future iterations, we would want to emulate Lego to create a new venue for expression and play to open up opportunities for cross-car connection.</p>

+<p>On a personal note, I thoroughly enjoyed working on a team of fellow designers and researchers.
+I experienced firsthand how impactful rapidly ideating, building, and testing functional prototypes can be, and I've been hooked since!
+I also feel a deep sense of accomplishment having learned Arduino and Raspberry Pi on-the-fly to build something that brought joy to families, and I only wish our team had more time to continue iterating.
+While we robustly evaluated our ideas, I'm most proud of how generative and creative our team was, if I do say so myself.
+They gave me the opportunity to let my creativity run wild and express that creativity through the medium of code, something which I have carried with me since, and I am eternally grateful for that.</p>
 </div>
 </div>